 Nintendo and the Delay of Switch Production and Shipping

 In February, when Japan became one of the hotspots of the coronavirus outbreak, Nintendo announced that it postpones the Switch productions of Animal Crossing and the shipments of the console.

-Nintendo started experiencing troubles after the initial coronavirus outbreak in China since Nintendo produces its hardware and single board computer details there.
-This also forced the company to postpone the release of Ring Fit Adventure, which is the new fitness RPG that uses the ring-like controller.
+Nintendo started experiencing troubles after the initial coronavirus outbreak in China since Nintendo produces its hardware and single-board computer details there.
+This also forced the company to postpone the release of Ring Fit Adventure, which is the new fitness RPG that uses a ring-like controller.

 For Nintendo, this is a big issue since they have a lot of new releases this year, both in terms of games and gaming hardware.
 And since the coronavirus-related quarantine has been extended, there is no definite date when Nintendo can renew the delayed Switch productions and shipping.